 For example, three-dimensional imaging can help to better pinpoint the location of impacted wisdom teeth, allowing the surgeon to perform a more predictable extraction procedure.

-Similarly, this technology can be quite beneficial for patients who are in need of a tooth replacement and choose dental implants as a treatment option.
+Similarly, this technology can be quite beneficial for patients who are in need of tooth replacement and choose dental implants as a treatment option.
 Again, being able to visualize a lifelike representation of the implant placement site can help to prevent any unexpected events during the procedure.

 When consulting with an oral surgeon about any sort of treatment, patients should ask about the imaging technology that is used in the practice.
 More advanced equipment, such as cone beam computed tomography (CT) scanners, can significantly streamline the treatment planning process.